harshalvrm/DOM_Assignments/Readme(Problem_statement).md

 ### Tasks

-        Target the Top description div and change the DEV Community to <Your_Name> and description to your passion
+        Target the Top description div and change the DEV Community to <Your_Name> and description to your passion.

 ### Output